How to Turn a Ram ProMaster into a Campervan

 Ram ProMaster

 First, let’s start with the van.
 We purchased a 2017 Ram ProMaster high top 3500.
-I did lots of research on which type of van to buy.
+I did a lot of research on which type of van to buy.
 I knew after reading several blogs that I didn’t want a Mercedes Sprinter due to the limited mechanics who work on foreign vehicles and the parts tend to be more expensive.
 My other option was a Ford Transit.
-Although I liked this option, I liked the ProMaster more.
-I wasn’t able to find the Ford with a high top in my price range at that time but found the ProMaster instead.
-I am happy with the Ram and feel it drives really good.
-I would definitely buy a ProMaster again if I had a choice.
+Although I liked this option, I liked the Ram ProMaster more.
+I wasn’t able to find a Ford Transit with a high top in my price range at the time of my search, but I did find a Ram ProMaster instead that had the high top and the right length with a 159-inch wheel base.
+I am happy with the Ram and love how well it drives, and we haven’t had any major concerns.
+I would definitely buy a Ram ProMaster again if I had a choice.

 Here is the van we chose.
 Her name is Rosie.
 I just love her :-)